microsoft/vscode-docs/docs/python/debugging.md

 ### `purpose`
  If set to `debug-test`, defines that the configuration should be used when debugging tests in VS Code.
  If set to `debug-in-terminal`, defines that the configuration should be used when and only when using the **Debug Python File in Terminal** button on the top-right of the editor.
- Note that the `purpose` option can't be used to start the debugger through F5 or Run > Start Debugging.
+ Note that the `purpose` option can't be used to start the debugger through `kbstyle(F5)` or **Run > Start Debugging**.

 ### `autoReload`